Max-Sanii/NLP---Text-Classification/README.md

 * Matplotlib

 ### Instructions:
-Click the green 'Clone or download' button.
-Then, extract the zip file and open the Jupyter notebook file (.ipynb) in the same folder.
+Clone or download the zip file, then, extract the zip file and open the Jupyter notebook file (.ipynb) in the same folder.
 Finally, open the notebook in the Jupyter of your local computer or on the cloud, and run each cell.

 ### Data source:
 https://www.kaggle.com/werty12121/animal-mouse-vs-computer-mouse-text-dataset#animal.csv